 The next morning we all decided it would be a good day to go and visit a Dali theatre-museum in Figueres.
 Figueres is either a short bus or a quick train ride up the tracks towards the French/Spanish border.
 We started the day with some fruit and toast that we had gotten from a local supermarket.
 The largest supermarket we found in Girona was still on the smaller side.
 Although it did have everything we needed for our shorter stay.
 If you were to stay for longer and had planned on cooking, I would recommend looking for a “Hypermarket” instead of a “Supermarket”!
 We actually passed Girona’s hypermarket on our way out of town aboard the morning bus to Figueres.

 Any other meals we ate were prepared by us in our holiday apartment.
 I found cooking in Girona difficult at times.
-The language barrier make it hard to tell which ingredients I wanted.
-For instance one night I made a meal with a white bean mash, and all I could find in the supermarket was the beans in a jar.
-When I cooked them up it was far too mushy and didn’t keep any texture form the beans.
+The language barrier made it hard to tell which ingredients I wanted.
+For instance, one night I made a meal with a white bean mash, and all I could find in the supermarket was the beans in a jar.
+When I cooked them up it was far too mushy and didn’t keep any texture from the beans.
 We ate loads of delicious snacks though!
 Most days we had olives, bread, olive oil, crisps, crackers, wine & beer.

 If you’ve found our tips helpful, or you’ve ever been to Girona, we’d love to know!
 Leave us a comment below, or find us on social media.